JackLeEmmerdeur/JSchManager/README.md

 Use dependency and optional maven-shade-plugin from pom.xml below.

 <em>
-If the connection or single commands seem to run slow you can try to tweak the durations or buffersizes in the (overloaded) methods:
+If the connection or single commands seem to run slow you can try to tweak the parameters for the overloaded methods:

 * JSchManager.openSession()
 * JSchManager.openChannelExec()